Čačak: Sports

 The "Mladost Sports Center" which is located on the coast of West Morava River, next to the Čačak Stadium, two faculties and numerous other important buildings, offers many sports venues for locals.
 The whole area where the Sports Center is located is the town's most important entertainment area.

 Čačak is nationally famous for its clubs in various team sports; the most popular ones are basketball, football and handball.
 The basketball club Borac Čačak and football club Borac Čačak have been participating in the top-tier leagues of Serbia for many consecutive years with much success.
 Women's handball is also very successful and popular.
+Football clubs Sloboda and Remont have competed in Serbia's third tier.

 Tourism

 In the vicinity of Čačak there are more than 20 churches and monasteries, the largest number found on such a small area in Serbia.
 They represent cultural and historic monuments of great significance.
 The most important ones are the Church of the Ascension of Jesus, a church on Ljubić hill dedicated to Saint Tsar Lazar, as well as the Vujan Monastery located on a nearby mountain of the same name.
 Special value is attributed to the monasteries of the Ovčar-Kablar Gorge, which as a cultural and historic whole date back to the Middle Ages and represent the particularity of the region's cultural and artistic heritage created over the centuries.
 There are 12 monasteries and churches in the gorge: